Nikolai Ostrovsky: Legacy

 His novel How the Steel Was Tempered is considered one of the most influential works of Communist literature.
+Even though it is considered relatively weak in terms of its artistic merit, the work influenced millions of readers in virtue of its passion for socialist worldview.
 In Moscow during the Communist period the Ostrovsky Museum and the Ostrovsky Humanitarian centre were built.
 They preserve his study and bedroom, while other exhibits include showcases of the achievements of disabled people like Nikolai Fenomenov and Ludmilla Rogova.

 There also was established by the Central Committee of Komsomol of Ukraine the Ostrovsky Republican Prize.

 The 2015 Ukrainian decommunization laws ban the use of Ostrovsky's name for the naming of public places.
 Hence Kyiv's Ostrovsky Park was renamed Mykola Zerov Park in 2020.

 A monument to Ostrovsky in Shepetivka was dismantled in December 2022 after the Ukrainian Ministry of Culture and Information Policy had removed it from its list of "monumental art of local significance".

 Quotations

 The dearest possession of any person is life.
 It is given only once, and it must not be lived only to feel tortured by regrets for wasted years or to know the burning shame of a mean and petty past; so live that when dying you have a right to say: all my life, all my strength was given to the finest cause in the world – the fight for the liberation of humankind.